-Here are some ways to manage complications that your loved one with Alzheimer's may face.
+Here are some ways to deal with the problems that your loved one with Alzheimer's may face.

 Agitation and Aggression

-You may see someone with Alzheimer's act anxious or upset.
+People with the disease may act anxious or get upset easily.
 When they're feeling this way, they may fidget, shout, throw things, or try to hit other people.
-To help keep your loved one calm:
+To keep your loved one calm:

 Keep their surroundings quiet.
-Background noise, such as from a television, can upset people with Alzheimer's.
+Background noise, like sounds from the TV, can upset or confuse him.

 Settle into a routine.
-Changes in their environment and to their daily routine, such as travel or the appearance of guests, can make your loved one agitated.
+Changes in his environment or his daily routine, such as travel or visits from guests, can make him agitated.

-Check for causes of discomfort.
-Pain, fatigue, or a need to use the restroom could make them unsettled or trigger an outburst.
+Check for things that are physically bothering him.
+Pain, fatigue, or needing to use the restroom could make him unsettled or trigger an outburst.

 - Take your loved one to the restroom every few hours.

-- Be aware of signs of needing to go, including fidgeting and clutching clothing.
+- Be aware of signs he needs to go, including fidgeting and clutching clothing.

 - When you're away from home, know where the restrooms are.

-- Encourage them to drink less fluid close to bedtime.
+- Encourage him to drink less fluid close to bedtime.

-- Stay busy with hobbies and activities they enjoy
+- Staying busy with hobbies and activities he enjoys

-People with Alzheimer's are more likely to lose their balance and fall, which can cause serious harm.
-To help prevent falls and injuries in the home:
+The disease causes coordination problems that make people more likely to lose their balance and fall, which can cause serious harm.
+To help prevent falls and injuries:

-- Encourage regular exercise, especially early in the disease, to help your loved one keep their balance and muscle strength.
+- Encourage regular exercise, especially early in the disease, to help your loved one keep up their balance and strength.

 - Remove objects that are easy to trip on, such as loose rugs or extension cords.